-	More than that, City of Hope is one of only a handful of U.S. centers that are familiar with surgeons experienced in the construction and management of a continent ileostomy.
-In this type of procedure, such as the T-pouch, Kock pouch or Barnett continent intestinal reservoir (BCIR), an internal storage space equipped with a valve mechanism (reservoir) is created that is equipped with a valve mechanism such that the stool does not leak out.
+More than that, City of Hope is one of only a handful of U.S. centers with surgeons experienced in the construction and management of a continent ileostomy.
+In this type of procedure, which includes the T-pouch, Kock pouch or Barnett continent intestinal reservoir (BCIR), an internal storage space is created that is equipped with a valve mechanism (or reservoir) such that the stool does not leak out.
 Such patients will insert a tube every few hours to empty their bowels, offering them the chance to avoid an external bag and retain control over their bowels — a key concern for many when it comes to quality of life.

 City of Hope colorectal surgeons are active in pushing forward the state of the art in their field.
 We lead research into colorectal cancer and other conditions, and we explore new surgical technologies that hold the promise of better patient outcomes.